GM8land/GM8land/README.md

 - Group Project 1: Exploratory data analysis and data visualization of jobs in AI and Data Science

 GM8land/CryptoClustering
-- use K-means algorithm and principal component analysis (PCA) to classify cryptocurrencies according to their price fluctuations across various timeframes
+- Use K-means algorithm and principal component analysis (PCA) to classify cryptocurrencies according to their price fluctuations across various timeframes

 GM8land/classification-challenge
-- Develop 2 supervised machine learning models and assess performance accurately detecting spam emails
+- Develop 2 supervised machine learning models and assess their performance accurately detecting spam emails

 rashalkhatib/heat-impact-modeling
-- Group Project 2: Using granular climate data to predict risk of Wet Bulb Heat Events for a region
+- Group Project 2: Use granular climate data to predict risk of Wet Bulb Heat Events for a region

 GM8land/neural-network-challenge-1